Low Back Pain Main

 Low Back Pain Exercises

 A study reported no association between low backache with high-level physical activity compared to low-level physical activity.
-Evidence has long shown that no one form of exercise is beneficial to general cardiovascular-based training such as walking, jogging, running, swimming, and cycling that has the same benefit of releasing endorphins, which can help reduce aches.
-Evidence has also shown that physiotherapy, yoga, meditation, and Pilates have the same benefits if you commit yourself to them.
+Evidence has long shown that no one form of exercise is beneficial to general cardiovascular-based training, such as walking, jogging, running, swimming, and cycling, that has the same benefit of releasing endorphins, which can help reduce aches.
+Evidence has also shown that physiotherapy treatment for low back pain, yoga, meditation, and Pilates have the same benefits if you commit yourself to them.

 Remember, movement is lotion for your joints and muscles.
 No movement, activity or exercise is superior to the other as long as you love the activity that you do and do the activity that you love and enjoy.